rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 '''''''''

 .. index:: P flag
-.. index:: Rewrite flag!P
+.. index:: Rewrite flags!P
-.. index:: Flag!P
+.. index:: Flags!P

 Use of the ``[P]`` flag causes the request to be handled by mod\_proxy, and handled via a proxy request.
 For example, if you wanted all image requests to be handled by a back-end image server, you might do something like the following: